saeed-sufi/travel-agency/README.md

 * “descendant selectors” are used to target only those elements that are "inside" of another element.

+* Use pseudo-classes to style different states of an element (`link`, `visited`, `hover`, `active`, ...).
+Think of them as class selectors that you don’t have to write on your own because they’re built into the browser.

 * If `postcss([])` encounters an error we have to handle it in a way that the watch task doesn't terminate; we do so by adding `.on('error', function() {this.emit('end')}` to the watch task.

 ### Responsive Images